offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

 3. Can this phase be implemented after or in parallel to others?
     * Yes, this phase can be implemented anytime as long as there is a working Tor NS API implementation.

+#### Sauteed Onions questions

-4. Who can operate [Sauteed Onions][] resolvers?
+1. Who can operate [Sauteed Onions][] resolvers?
 Anyone?
     * The [Sauteed Onions][] proposal currently does not specify who can run a query node.
 It could be relays configured to do so or even some distributed set of Onion Services.
-5. How is the list of available resolvers updated?
+2. How is the list of available resolvers updated?
     * In the short to mid term: via Tor Browser updates?
     * In the future: via consensus?
-6. How much resources we're talking about for each resolver?
+3. How much resources we're talking about for each resolver?
     * Needs research an estimation on this.

 ## Phase 3: Pure Onion Names